nikolavp/vim-jape/README.md

 ```vim
 :ts Location
 ```
-will show you every place that the Token annotation is defined and will ask you where to jump
+will show you every place that the *Location* annotation is defined and will ask you where to jump

 Tagbar support
 ========